 If your cat starts to become aggressive or lash out unexpectedly, then there must be something that has stressed them out.
 Hissing and growling, along with swatting and biting, can be possible signs of anxiety in cats.

-Anxious cats may start fights with other pets, become hostile with humans, or destroy some furniture.
-They may also scratch doors, chew wires, and even knock down items willingly.
+Cats with anxiety can also pick fights with other pets.
+Some may even become hostile to humans or destroy some things around the house.
+They may chew wires, knock vases down, or scratch doors.
 It’s often a cry for help and a way for them to release their emotions.

 Frequent Accidents